sapana-roehampton/OS-Coursework/week2.md

 2. Start the application or service from the workstation using SSH.
 3. Use the monitoring tools  during the execution of the workload.
 4. Save the results in a small table (CPU, memory, disk, network).
-5. Pause the workload and Verify whether the system reverts to its regular state.
+5. Halt the workload and Verify whether the system reverts to its original state.

 ## 2. Security Configuration Checklist

-This checklist outlines the security configurations I intend to apply to my Ubuntu Server in Weeks 4 and 5.
-I will use this as a checklist later to ensure that everything is configured correctly.
+This list details the security settings I plan to implement on my Ubuntu Server during Weeks 4 and 5.
+I will refer to this list later to verify that all configurations are properly set.

 ### 2.1 SSH Hardening

 - Disable direct root login over SSH
-- Disable password-based SSH authentication and use **key-based authentication** only
+- Disable password-based SSH authentication and use key-based authentication instead
 - Edit SSH configuration file /etc/ssh/sshd_config safely
 - Allow SSH access only from my workstation's IP address